 Focus on how to teach math concepts rather than on the math concepts themselves, because strong teaching strategies can lessen educator anxiety—and less-anxious teachers have less-anxious students.

 Give students the time and space to work through their answers, since time pressure can increase students’ math anxiety.

 Provide students with the opportunity to write freely about their emotions about math exams prior to taking them.

 Suggest concrete strategies for approaching a particular problem differently, especially when students struggle.

 Although a positive attitude toward math cannot replace time spent learning and practicing math skills, it can certainly provide the fuel students need to keep going when they encounter new or challenging math concepts.
 Imagine what your students might accomplish if they approached math with the power of a positive attitude!

-To access your free on-demand webinar, click the banner below.
+To register for this free webinar, click the banner below.

 1 Organisation for Economic Co-operation and Development (OECD).
 (2014).
 PISA 2012 results in focus: What 15-year-olds know and what they can do with what they know.
 Retrieved from http://www.oecd.org/pisa/keyfindings/pisa-2012-results-overview.pdf